Teruhito Nakagawa: Early career

 Born in Kanagawa, Nakagawa was educated at and played for Senshu University prior to joining Yokohama F. Marinos.
 In 2013, as the third-year student, he became the top scorer of the year with 15 goals in the JUFA-Kanto Division I League.
-And also selected as National team for Universiade Kazan, therefore he was described as the best player in the League.
+And also selected as National team for Universiade Kazan, and was described as the best player in the League.

 On 19 October 2014, he seriously injured his right knee, ACL, MCL and meniscus.
 Even though this injury forced him to end the season, it was not known when he would recover, but Marinos officially announced his joining on 28 October.

 Yokohama F. Marinos

 In August 2015, Nakagawa was fully recovered from his injury.
 On 6 September, he made his debut for Yokohama F. Marinos in Emperor's Cup against MIO Biwako Shiga.
-And September 12, he made his debut in J1 League against Albirex Niigata.
+And 12 September, he made his debut in J1 League against Albirex Niigata.

 On 25 May 2016, he scored his first goal in Marinos in J.League Cup against Albirex Niigata.